 For more elaborate instructions please consult my Step-by-step guide to making a shadow puppet from templates in the Printable Library

-- Choose an image in the Printable Library with a body that comes closest to what you need for your puppet.
-More templates will be added over time.
+- Choose an image in the in the Printable library section Puppet templates to use with profile sihouettes, or use another template from the Printable Library with a body that comes closest to what you need for your puppet.

 - Adjust the size of the body where necessary using a pencil.
 It is also possible to make adjustments by copying the PDF image and pasting it into Google Drawings (drag the border to make the image smaller, narrower, or wider).

 - Cut out the body parts and trace them on your black poster board.
 Adjust clothes as needed.